How Do I Value and Divide Stocks for a Divorce?

 Laura E. Shapiro -

-A forensic accountant will ensure you know about all assets in your spouse’s name.
-They can also handle tasks such as valuing stocks and stock options and explaining your best options for getting the fair division you deserve.
+These experts specialize in valuing stocks and stock options and can explain your best options to get the fair division you deserve.

-Several options allow you and your spouse to split the stocks you own together or the shares that one of you own but that are joint marital property.
+Here are several options that allow you and your spouse to split the stocks or stock options you own together or the shares that one of you owns but are joint marital property:

 Selling the Stocks